Under Sink Reverse Osmosis System Installation Guide

 If you're going to get an RO system, make sure you've got enough room.
 To see how big they are, you can see the size on the product page of our website.

-Go back to underneath your sink and undo the flexible chrome pipe up that connects to your kitchen tap.
+• The first step is to turn off your home’s water mains.
+Go underneath your sink and undo the flexible chrome pipe that connects to your kitchen tap.

 Installing the Water Filter Housing

-The water filter housing comes in 2 parts usually — the bracket with large cartridges hanging down vertically and the inline cartridges that clip on above the bracket.
+The water filter housing comes in two parts usually — the bracket with large cartridges hanging down vertically and the inline cartridges that clip on above the bracket.

 Screw the housing bracket into the wall inside your cupboard.
 Ensure you leave about 3cm below the bottom of the water filter houses so you can screw the housings on and off.